Ankan-42/AUL_compare_logarchives/README.md

 # LogArchive Comparison Tool

-This Python script allows you to analyze and compare multiple `.logarchive` files or compressed `sysdiagnose` archives from macOS systems.
+This Python script allows you to analyze and compare multiple `.logarchive` files or compressed `sysdiagnose` archives from any Apple OS systems.
 It extracts key forensic metrics such as time span (TTL), file size, total events, and number of unique processes.
 It generates:

 * A CSV summary file
 * An interactive HTML dashboard with bar charts for quick visual comparison